realworldocaml/book/book/testing/README.md

 ```

 Note that we put in some expect annotations where we want to see data,
 but we haven't filled them in.
-We can now run the test to see the
+We can now run the test to see what
-results.
+happens.
+The results, however, are not what we hoped for.

 ```sh dir=examples/erroneous/echo_test_original/test,unset-INSIDE_DUNE
   $ dune runtest